 John had honest inquiries, and he was not afraid to pose them.
-We can be assured that when we have troubling questions, it does not mean that we have lost faith; it just means we need some answers.
+We can be assured that when we have troubling questions, it does not mean that we have lost faith.
+It just means we need answers.

 Jesus sent a message to John asking him to compare his miracles with what the Scriptures had prophesied (see Isa.
 35; 61).
 The evidence for the identity of Christ was compelling.
 Old Testament prophecy is adequate to prove the Lord’s divine nature.

 Note this point as well.
 This context also contains subtle evidence for the inspiration of the Scriptures.

 John is one of the heroes of the New Testament.
 It is not likely that one, as great as he, would be described in this slightly negative fashion if the writer had been left to his own journalistic inclination.